IsisCB/IsisCB-Carpentry/Zoterotraining.md

 ---
 ## Zotero: an overview
 - [Getting started](https://docs.google.com/document/d/129xI6Vzolvi7TuFDCHYtkMj7iJMgNJAcpC6T0I6pTiM/edit)
+ - Setting up Zotero
+ - Zotero web clipper

 ## Using Zotero for the IsisCB
 - Collecting citations with Zotero
   - Where is the damn abstract?
-Searching the web for information
+Searching the web for information: find the best data first
   - Publisher webpages
   - Google Books
   - Booksellers (the Italian case: Casalini Libri, etc.)